Agent6-6-6/Sphinx-RTD-Theme-Template/docs/source/index.rst

 * Note if you subsequently modify the ``custom.css`` file then you may need to run ``make clean`` followed by ``make html`` to pickup the css changes

 * Review demo files under ``_demo`` directory for examples of formatting, etc. This directory can be removed, and references to it removed from ``index.rst`` file.
 Note the example content is taken from the official RTD pages, and due to the wider default page width, and the use of the *Sphinx RTD Theme* some of the formatting may look different (for example footnotes, and some of the examples of test wrapping around images).
-Some of the intentional errors have bene removed so the documents build remotely on https://sphinx-rtd-theme-template.readthedocs.io/en/latest/
+Some of the intentional errors have been removed so the documents build remotely on https://sphinx-rtd-theme-template.readthedocs.io/en/latest/

 Prerequisites
 ^^^^^^^^^^^^^